Günther von Kluge: Army Group Centre

-After Fedor von Bock was sacked from Army Group Center on 18 December, Kluge was promoted to replace him.
+After the sacking of Fedor von Bock from the command of Army Group Center on 18 December, Kluge, promoted to replace him, took over on the following day.
 Bitter fighting continued in the Army Group Center area in the winter and early spring, with neither side being able to make much headway.
-The German forces held but barely.
-During the summer campaign of 1942, Case Blue, the army group was to hold its position.
+The German forces held, but barely.
+During the summer campaign of 1942 in the south of the Soviet Union (Case Blue), the army group was to hold its position.

-On 30 October 1942, Kluge received a letter of good wishes from Hitler together with a cheque for a half-million Reichsmarks made out to him from the German treasury.
+On 30 October 1942, Kluge received a letter of good wishes from Hitler, together with a cheque for a half-million Reichsmarks made out to him from the German treasury.
 (Note: At the time, 500,000 Reichsmarks were worth approximately $200,000 US dollars or £50,000.)
-It included a promise that the costs of improving his estate could be billed to the state.
-This was part of the bribery of senior Wehrmacht officers scheme.
-Kluge took the money; after severe criticism from his chief of staff, Henning von Tresckow, who upbraided him for corruption, he agreed to meet Carl Friedrich Goerdeler, an opponent of the Nazi regime, in November 1942.
+The letter included a promise that the costs of improving his estate could be billed to the state.
+This was part of the scheme for the bribery of senior military officers.
+Kluge took the money; after severe criticism from his chief of staff, Henning von Tresckow, who upbraided him for corruption, he agreed to meet Carl Friedrich Goerdeler, an opponent of the Nazi régime, in November 1942.
 Kluge promised Goerdeler that he would arrest Hitler the next time he came to the Eastern Front.
-Then after receiving another "gift" from Hitler, he changed his mind and decided to remain loyal.
+Then, after receiving another "gift" from Hitler, he changed his mind and decided to remain loyal.
 Hitler, who seems to have heard that Kluge was dissatisfied with his leadership, regarded his "gifts" as entitling him to Kluge's total loyalty.

 Soviet plans for the unsuccessful Operation Mars against the Rzhev salient, November – December 1942.
-The salient was abandoned by the Wehrmacht in Operation Büffel, 1–22 March 1943.
+The abandoned the salient in Operation Büffel, 1–22 March 1943.

-For much of 1942 and early 1943, Army Group Centre was engaged in positional warfare around the Rzhev salient defending against Red Army offensives, collectively known as the Battles of Rzhev.
-The Soviet forces gained little ground for their losses, especially in the unsuccessful Operation Mars that commenced around the same time as Operation Uranus, the encirclement of the German forces in the Battle of Stalingrad.
-Kluge's forces had been depleted and early in 1943, he obtained authorisation to withdraw the 9th Army (General Walter Model) and elements of the 4th Army (General Gotthard Heinrici) from the salient.
-The resulting Operation Büffel saw the Wehrmacht abandon the salient methodically between 1 and 22 March 1943.
+For much of 1942 and early 1943, Army Group Centre engaged in positional warfare around the Rzhev salient, defending against the Red Army offensives collectively known as the Battles of Rzhev (January 1942 to March 1943).
+The Soviet forces gained little ground for their losses, especially in the unsuccessful Operation Mars (November to December 1942) that commenced around the same time as Operation Uranus, the encirclement of the German forces in the Battle of Stalingrad.
+Kluge's forces had been depleted, and early in 1943 he obtained authorisation to withdraw the 9th Army (General Walter Model) and elements of the 4th Army (General Gotthard Heinrici) from the salient.
+The resulting Operation Büffel saw the abandon the salient methodically between 1 and 22 March 1943.
 The operation eliminated the Rzhev salient, shortening the German lines by 370 km.
-The withdrawal was accompanied by a ruthless scorched-earth and security campaign, resulting in widespread destruction, razing of villages, deportation of the able-bodied population for slave labour and killings of civilians by the troops of the Wehrmacht under the guise of Bandenbekämpfung (anti-partisan warfare).
+The withdrawal was accompanied by a ruthless scorched-earth and security campaign, resulting in widespread destruction, razing of villages, deportation of the able-bodied population for slave-labour and killings of civilians by the troops of the under the guise of Bandenbekämpfung (anti-partisan warfare).